tungtungyan/21063325r-LeungYanTung-AAE6102-Assignment/README.md

 # Result

 <details open="open">
-<br />This report uses MATLAB as a tool to calculate all the process.
-Below shows all the result of the process.
+<br />This report uses MATLAB as a tool to calculate all the processes.
+Below shows all the results of the process.

-<br />It show that the initial position in Latitude, Longitude, Altitude coordinates system (LLA) and Earth-centered, Earth-fixed coordinates system (ECEF).
+<br />It shows that the initial position in Latitude, Longitude, Altitude coordinates system (LLA) and Earth-centered, Earth-fixed coordinates system (ECEF).
 <br />
 <img width="500" alt="Screenshot 2021-10-31 at 12 39 56 PM" src="https://user-images.githubusercontent.com/71690213/139568012-e74cdfec-d44e-4f68-9a1e-63a6539f4c34.png">
 <br />

-The following table show that the result of all the iterations result.
+The following table shows that the result of all the iterations result.

 <p align="center">
 <img width="718" alt="Screenshot 2021-10-31 at 12 43 11 PM" src="https://user-images.githubusercontent.com/71690213/139568095-b5c4c0a5-42f7-4549-8ebf-87ca9d911f2f.png">